NEVINSON PRADEEP SAM D.O.

 Anesthesiology with taxonomy code 207LP2900X and a focus in Pain Medicine.

-The provider might be accepting Accepts: Blue Cross and Blue Shield of Oklahoma, Medica and.
+The provider might be accepting Accepts: Blue Cross and Blue Shield of Oklahoma, Medica,.
 Please consult your insurance carrier or call the provider to verify.

-Nevinson Sam is affiliated with: COMMUNITY HOSPITAL, LLC.
+Nevinson Sam is affiliated with: INTEGRIS BAPTIST MEDICAL CENTER, INC, INTEGRIS SOUTHWEST MEDICAL CENTER, NORTHWEST SURGICAL HOSPITAL and COMMUNITY HOSPITAL, LLC.